patience4711/read-APSystems-YC600-QS1-DS3/README.md

 See it in action on youtube: https://youtu.be/7ZOAcrYXxbM

+## compile this sketch
+Use arduino ide with the esp822 version 2.7.1 installed under boardmanager.
+The ota updates won't work with other versons. please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
+Impossible for me to know why it doesn't compile in your situation.

 ## downloads
 feb 2 2023: 18:00hr There is a recompiled version v9_6 available, See changelog.<br>
 Download [ESP-ECU-v9_6](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/blob/main/ESP-ECU-9_6.zip)<br>